 If you’re considering hiring a website designer to create a new website, you’ve likely heard them talk about designing long-scrolling sites.
 These are websites with long pages that users must scroll when navigating them.

 Over the last few years, these types of sites have become increasingly popular.
 They seem to work best for portfolio sites and those that display products.
+For instance, long-scrolling for crypto and Web3 sites can help simplify complex concepts by breaking them into digestible sections, making it easier for users to understand and navigate the space.
 However, there are a few pros and cons that you may want to consider before choosing a long-scrolling site.

 What Is Long Scrolling in Web Design?